Published February 22, 2026 · CoinTaxReporting

 Tracking Every Purchase

-The practical challenge is tracking hundreds or thousands of small card transactions throughout the year.
-Each purchase is technically a taxable event with its own cost basis calculation.
-Your card provider should provide a transaction history – download this periodically and import it into crypto tax software.
+Here’s the real problem: hundreds of small purchases, each a technically separate taxable event with its own cost basis calculation.
+Your card provider gives you a transaction history – download it regularly and import it into crypto tax software.
+Don’t try to reconstruct this manually at year end.

 Crypto.com Visa Card Taxes

 Crypto.com converts CRO or other crypto to fiat at point of sale.
 Each conversion is a taxable disposal.
-Export your Crypto.com transaction history (Settings → Transaction History) regularly.
+Export your transaction history via Settings → Transaction History and do it regularly – not once in April.
 Crypto.com may issue a 1099-MISC for significant cashback rewards.

 Coinbase Card Taxes

-The Coinbase Card converts your crypto holdings to USD at the time of purchase.
-Coinbase may provide transaction history exports and some tax reporting, but you are responsible for calculating the gain on each transaction based on your cost basis per token.
+The Coinbase Card converts holdings to USD at purchase time.
+Coinbase provides transaction history exports and some tax tools, but you’re responsible for calculating the gain per transaction based on your cost basis in the tokens spent.

 Reducing Your Reporting Burden